xpack/web-jekyll/pages/metadata/devices.md

 ## Overview

-The **XCDL** format describes metadata used to define various objects, from boards and devices, to software components.
+The **XPDSC** format includes metadata used to describe boards and devices.

+It inherits from CMSIS PDSC the subset related to boards and devices.

-{% include note.html content="Version 0.3.0 is currnetly _work in
+{% include note.html content="Version 0.3.0 is currently _work in
 progress_ and will be implemented in Eclipse and other tools when ready." %}

-## File conventions

-### JSON Properties

-As with any JSON file, the content is basically an object with several properties, represented as `"name": <value>`.
-The values may be strings, objects or arrays of other values.

-Named children objects are stored in objects (not arrays), with the names as properties (implemented as maps, with names as keys).
-Compared to arrays, maps have the advantage of guaranteed unique names.

-### Collections

-Traditionally, collections are stored in JSON as arrays, which impose no restrictions on the content or uniqueness.

-If object names must be unique, collections of named children can be stored as objects (implemented as maps) with names as properties and children objects as values.

-To simplify usage, except named children, collections cannot have other properties.

 ## File names

-By definition, XDL files are identified by the suffix `xcdl.json`, and can be prefixed by anything, preferably separated by a dash, like:
+By definition, XPDSC files are identified by the suffix `xpdsc.json`, and can be prefixed by anything, preferably separated by a dash, like:

-* `devices-xcdl.json` or `device-xcdl.json`
+* `devices-xpdsc.json` or `device-pdsc.json`
-* `boards-xcdl.json` or `board-xcdl.json`
+* `boards-xpdsc.json` or `board-xpdsc.json`

+The use of plurals is a convention, to make explicit that the files contain definitions for multiple objects.

 ## Objects